mournguard/Mournguard-ECS/README.md

 [![Godot](https://img.shields.io/badge/Godot_Engine-4.5beta3-blue?logo=godotengine)](https://godotengine.org)
 # Mournguard ECS
-Simple Entity/Component System to make the composition of nodes simpler.
-Entity nodes hold component nodes, Component nodes have a standardized way to access their parent Entity and it's other components.
+Basic Entity/Component System to make the composition of nodes simpler.
+Entity nodes hold Component nodes, Component nodes have a standardized way to access their parent Entity and it's other Components.
+It's a bit dumb and puts a bit of burden on the user to make sure nodes are setup properly (but adds warnings to help doing so) because if they aren't it'll 100% die at runtime.
+I just like having shortcuts for stuff that's done often.

 # Usage
 - Build features into `Component` Nodes.